mantou132/gem-book/docs/en/README.md

 </script>
 ```

-And start the local static resource server to preview, such as `http-serve docs`.
+And start the local static resource server to preview, such as `serve docs -s`.

 ### Rendering rules